History and philosophy of science offer powerful approaches to interpreting knowledge.

 Libraries

 Cambridge has excellent library resources for history and philosophy of science and medicine.
-The Department's own Whipple Library was founded on Robert S Whipple's collection of rare scientific books and includes over 10,000 such volumes, some dating back to the 15th century.
+The Department's own Whipple Library was founded on Robert S. Whipple's collection of rare scientific books and includes over 10,000 such volumes, some dating back to the 15th century.

 The University Library is entitled to a copy of every print publication from the UK and Ireland.
 It has over 8 million books and journals, among them many early printed books.
-Manuscripts include the papers of Isaac Newton, Charles Darwin, James Clerk Maxwell, Lord Kelvin, George Stokes, JJ Thomson and Ernest Rutherford, and of major scientific institutions in the University.
+Manuscripts include the papers of Isaac Newton, Charles Darwin, James Clerk Maxwell, Lord Kelvin, George Stokes, J.J.
+Thomson and Ernest Rutherford, and of major scientific institutions in the University.
 Other departmental and faculty libraries and the College libraries house many valuable resources.

 Museums